 Full bars and Spanish serenity in AndalusiaCopyright: © L.Greiner

 Southern Spain, that sounds quite good, Lennart thought when he applied for an Erasmus semester abroad in Granada in his third semester.
 At the time, he was not aware that Granada was a lively student city surrounded by mountains and close to the sea.
-There is much more to see in Granada than the famous Alhambra fortress.

 In January 2021, Lennart applied via Erasmus for two semesters abroad with the hope that the lectures in Spain would finally be held in presence again.
 After being accepted in February, Lennart then flew to Malaga at the end of August and took the bus from there to Granada.
 Since it is customary in Granada to look for a flat on the spot, Lennart had no idea what to expect in Granada.